Merzasphor/MWSE/docs/source/lua/type/niTriShape.rst

     A flag indicating if this object is culled.
 When culled, it will not render, and raycasts ignore it.

 `data`_ (`niTriShapeData`_)
     The NiTriShapeData of the object.
+Manipulation should not be done directly.
+Instead, consider copying the data and assigning it to this shape.

 `flags`_ (`number`_)
     Flags, dependent on the specific object type.